zspitz/dlr/docs/expr-tree-spec/api-reference.md

 Indexer must not be null.
 Its PropertyType must not be a ByRef type, and it must not represent the void type.
 If Indexer represents as static property, then instance must be null, and vice versa.

 Arguments must not be null, and it must not be empty.
 Arguments must have the same number of elements as the number of parameters for the property.
 Each of the elements of arguments must be non-null, and the types of the values they represent must be assignable to the type of the corresponding parameter of property.
 There is a special case the factory handles when an element of arguments has a Type property representing a type that is not assignable to the corresponding parameter type.
 If the parameter's type is a sub type of LambdaExpression, and the argument Expression object itself (that is, the Expression node) is of a type that is assignable to the parameter's type, then the argument Expression node is wrapped in a Quote node.
-This supports a legacy ETs v1 behavior for how C\# chose to implement expression such as "Expression&lt;Func&lt;...&gt;&gt; = (...) =&gt; ...".
+This supports a legacy ETs v1 behavior for how C\# chose to implement expression such as "Expression\<Func\<...\>\> = (...) =\> ...".

 One overload takes propertyName and resolves the PropertyInfo for you.
 Language implementers or DLR CallSiteBinder implementers should never use this overload since it may not have the same semantics of resolution as your language.
 Instance and propertyName must not be null.
 This overload searches instance.Type and base types for propertyName, case-INsensitively.
 Parameter types must be reference assignable from corresponding argument expression types.
 If no method or more than one compatible method is found, this overload throws an exception.